 What or who has influenced you the most?

 My first inspiration was when I was a child.
 The only animation you would see going to the cinema was Disney.
-So the films at my time were The Aristocats and The Jungle Book – although The Jungle Book was before, but it was one of my favourites.
-Everything is hand drawn – the characters but also the backgrounds.
+So the films at my time were The Aristocats and The Jungle Book – although The Jungle Book was before, it was one of my favourites.
+Everything is hand-drawn – the characters but also the backgrounds.

 It was also a time when techniques were changing, they started to Xerox drawings.
 So, you would have a proper pencil drawing and you didn’t go through a phase of tracing with ink, you basically lost the line.
 So it was pure animation.
 Visually, that’s what influenced me the most.
 I wanted to do something as sophisticated as that.

 Do you use any new technological advances in your creative process, or do you prefer a more traditional approach?